-The mission of Terembry Farm is to grow food sustainably, in a manner that supports good health and protects the environment.
+The mission of Terembry Farm is to grow food sustainably, in a manner that the anabolic steroids supports good health and protects the environment.
 Heirlooms fit that bill because they are part of the gardening tradition of a past that worked with nature, not against nature.

 For a less political assessment of heirlooms, this article is excellent: http://www.halcyon.com/tmend/define.htm.